 The first lift involved a vacuum tower, weighing 575t and measuring 55m high.
 To perform the lift, the crane was configured with a radius of 65m.
 The second item, a crude tower weighing 860t and measuring 81.5m, was lifted at a 64m radius.
 This was particularly challenging as both items needed to be lifted over a 30m built pipe rack until it reached its foundations.
-The use of the AL.SK190 allowed ALE to install both columns from the same position, making it possible for the main common stack to be built together with main pipe racks and all heaters foundations which were adjacent located to the vacuum tower´s foundation.
-As the crane could be positioned to lift in one single location, it saved valuable site space, minimised ground work, enabled access and site operations to continue, achieving the overall lifting scope in a much more time and cost effective manner for the client.
+The use of the AL.SK190 allowed ALE to install both columns from the same position, making it possible for the main common stack to be built together with the main pipe racks and all of the heater’s foundations, which were adjacent located to the vacuum tower´s foundation.
+As the crane could be positioned to lift in one single location, it saved valuable site space, minimised ground work, and enabled access and site operations to continue, achieving the overall lifting scope in a much more time and cost effective manner for the client.

 ALE then relocated the crane to another lifting position within the site using SPMTs and conventional trucks to transport it seamlessly in its containers through the congested site.